xen-troops/moulin/docs/rouge.rst

      "remote_file3": "path/to/local/file3"
      "remote_file4": "path/to/local/file4"

+:code:`type` is required.
+Defines the filesystem type, currently `ext4` and `vfat` are supported.

 :code:`files:` section is optional.
 It defines :code:`remote:local` mapping of files that should be presented on newly created filesystem. :code:`remote` part is how the file will be named on new filesystem, while :code:`remote` is a path on your disk.

-:code:`size` is optional. `rouge` will calculate total file size and add some space for ext4fs metadata to determine block size.
+:code:`size` is optional. `rouge` will calculate total file size and add some space for the filesystem metadata to determine block size.
 You can increase size, if wish.

 GUID Partition Table (GPT) block
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^